DataSF/datasf.github.io/blog/_posts/2018-01-25-why-san-francisco-is-proud-to-be-what-works-cities-certified.md

 ---
-title: Why San Francisco is
+title: Why San Francisco is Proud to be What Works Cities Certified
 author:
 image:
   thumb:
   feature:
-  caption:
+  caption: San Francisco is proud to be a What Works Certified City!
   source:
     title:
     author: